Dobiasd/frugally-deep/FAQ.md

 -----------------------------------------------

 `Lambda` layers in Keras involve custom Python code to be executed.
-Supporting this in frugally-deep would require having transpiler from Python to C++, aware of the semantic differences between the data structures too.
+Supporting this in frugally-deep would require having a transpiler from Python to C++, aware of the semantic differences between the data structures too.
 Since this is not feasible, `Lambda` layers are not supported in frugally-deep.